 Equally at home on the concert stage, Tracy was recently engaged as the soprano soloist with l'Ensemble Sinfonia de Montreal in Beethoven's Symphony no. 9.
 She has also been heard as a Soprano Soloist in Bach’s Magnificat, Vivaldi’s Gloria, and Handel's Messiah, as well as Mahler’s Symphony No.2.
 An advocate of Art Song literature, Tracy recently performed recitals in London and Montreal, which featured such masterpieces as Strauss' Vier Letzte Lieder, Barber's Despite and Still, Britten's Les Illuminations, and Debussy's Proses Lyriques.

 Tracy has been the grateful recipient of many scholarships and awards over the years, and was recently the winner of the prestigious Lois Marshall Memorial Competition, and the winner of the St. Andrews International Aria Competition.
-She is currently supported by the generous donations of Mrs. C. G. Pinnell, and the Jacqueline Desmarais Foundation.
+She is currently supported by the generous donations of Mrs. C. G. Pinnell, the Jacqueline Desmarais Foundation, and the Edmonton Community Foundation.
 Tracy holds a Bachelor of Music in Voice Performance from the University of Alberta, and a Master of Music in Voice Performance and Literature from the University of Western Ontario.